vnigam1985/deployment-scripts/ssr/README.md

 Usage
 ==

 Only support systemd enabled systems.
+It can only be run under root.

+sudo by default only find binary from /usr/bin:/usr/sbin:/sbin, you can manually add /usr/local/bin to the `secure_path`.

+ss-change -h for help